Skip to content ↓

 House Points

-Children can gain house points for a variety of things from following our learning behaviours to completing their homework.
-Their teacher and other members of staff can award house points throughout the school day or on Seesaw.
-If a child has been awarded a certificate in the celebration assembly on a Friday, they will also receive house points:
+Children can gain house points from following our learning behaviours to complete their homework.
+Their teacher and other staff members can award house points throughout the school day or on Seesaw.
+If a child has been awarded a certificate at the celebration assembly on a Friday, they will also receive house points:

 Special Mention = 3 pom poms